UzinSG/css-snippets/README.md

 Since this is a personal project, contributions are not expected.
 However, if you have suggestions or improvements, feel free to open an issue or a pull request.

 ## License

-This project is licensed under the MIT License.
+This repository is not licensed for distribution, and the snippets are shared for personal use only.